CentaurusInfra/arktos/CONTRIBUTING.md

 The location of the test code varies with type, as do the specifics of the environment needed to successfully run the test:

 * Unit: These confirm that a particular function behaves as intended.
 Unit test source code can be found adjacent to the corresponding source code within a given package.
 These are easily run locally by any developer.
-* Integration: These tests cover interactions of package components or interactions between Alkaid components.
+* Integration: These tests cover interactions of package components or interactions between Arktos components.
 * End-to-end ("e2e"): These are broad tests of overall system behavior and coherence.

 Continuous integration will run these tests on PRs.

 ## Documents and Support

-The [design document folder](https://github.com/futurewei-cloud/alkaid/tree/master/docs/design-proposals) contains the detailed design of already implemented features, and also some thoughts for planned features.
+The [design document folder](https://github.com/futurewei-cloud/arktos/tree/master/docs/design-proposals) contains the detailed design of already implemented features, and also some thoughts for planned features.

-The [user guide folder](https://github.com/futurewei-cloud/alkaid/tree/master/docs/user-guide) provides information about these features from users' perspective.
+The [user guide folder](https://github.com/futurewei-cloud/arktos/tree/master/docs/user-guide) provides information about these features from users' perspective.

-To report a problem, please [create an issue](https://github.com/futurewei-cloud/alkaid/issues) in the project repo.
+To report a problem, please [create an issue](https://github.com/futurewei-cloud/arktos/issues) in the project repo.

-To ask a question, you can either chat with project members in the [slack channel](https://app.slack.com/client/TMNECBVT5/CRRUU7137), post in the [email group](https://groups.google.com/forum/#!forum/alkaid-user), or [create an issue](https://github.com/futurewei-cloud/alkaid/issues) of question type in the repo.
+To ask a question, you can either chat with project members in the [slack channel](https://app.slack.com/client/TMNECBVT5/CRRUU7137), post in the [email group](https://groups.google.com/forum/#!forum/arktos-user), or [create an issue](https://github.com/futurewei-cloud/arktos/issues) of question type in the repo.